Landship: Schwerer Gustav

+Zubr-class LCAC

+Extremely large hovercraft such as the Zubr-class LCAC used by both the Russian Navy and the PLAN could also technically cover some aspect of landship design by factor of it being also capable of traversing overland as a partial-terrestrial vehicle.
+At over 50 meters long with a max tonnage weight of 555 tons, it is the closest one could get to a modern military landcraft, although it is more of an amphibious hovership than anything else.

-Civilian vehicles
+Civilian

 The vast majority of the world's largest terrestrial vehicles come from the engineering and mining sector.
-As their role involves the collection of vast underground resources in large bulk, their physical dimensions dramatically increased to accommodate the transferral of these materials; easily dwarfing any other ground vehicles by several orders of magnitude.
+As their role involves the collection of vast underground resources in large bulk, their physical dimensions dramatically increased to accommodate the transferral of those materials and easily dwarf any other ground vehicles by several orders of magnitude.
 These vehicles listed are:

 Antarctic Snow Cruiser

 An unsuccessful vehicle designed to explore Antarctica.

 Bucket-wheel excavators

 A large civilian mining vehicle.
 Their large size are compared to ocean liners on land.
-The Bagger 293 remains the heaviest land vehicle ever made.
+The SRs 8000-class or Type SRs 8000 bucket-wheel excavators (of which Bagger 293, the lead SRs 8000, is the heaviest land vehicle ever made) remain the only ground vehicle to be referred with a naval classification.

 Conveyor bridges

 Large mining vehicles used in open-pit mining.
 The Overburden Conveyor Bridge F60 is considered the largest vehicle in physical dimensions of any type and has been referred to as a "lying Eiffel Tower."

 Bucket chain excavators

-Similar in size to bucket-wheel excavators and used in surface mining and dredging.
+Similar in size to bucket-wheel excavators and used in surface mining and dredging, the largest of which are the Type Es 3750s.